aMarCruz/jscc/README.md

 - [ ] Express middleware
 - [ ] WebPack plugin
 - [ ] Better documentation
-- [ ] Syntax hilighter for some editores?
+- [ ] Syntax hilighter for some editors?
 Perhaps you want to contribute.

 ## Support my Work